 Take your family to the Anheuser-Busch Brewery Lights display!
-(Yes, this is totally family friendly.)
-It has everything: holiday cheer, Clydesdales, s’mores, a Soup Bar, games for the kids, beer tasting for the grown ups and tons of fun.
+Yes, this is totally family friendly.
+It has everything: holiday cheer, Clydesdales, s’mores, games for the kids, beer tasting for the grown ups and tons of fun.
 Believe it or not, it’s even better than last year!
 And did I mention it’s free?

 When Are the Brewery Lights On?

 Brewery Lights runs from Nov.
 22 until Dec.
 30. They’ll start off with a special lighting ceremony the first night, then continue every Thursday to Sunday from 5 to 10 p.m.

 Christmas week they’re also open Monday Dec.
 23.

 You can also drive through the display Monday through Wednesday if you just want to see the lights and not leave your car.
 But then you’d miss all the fun!

 On Christmas Eve and Christmas Night you can drive through the light show, but there will be no staff or events.

 Price: The tour and the beer sampling are free.